-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$25 copay for each Medicare-covered visit.
+Services that are covered for you What you must pay w services hen you get these In-Network Out-of-Network Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$45 copay for each Medicare-covered visit.
 50% of the total cost for each Medicare- covered visit.
-Prostate cancer screening exams For men, age 50 and older, covered services include the following once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test. \$0 copay for an annual Medicarecovered digital rectal exam. \$0 copay for an annual Medicare-covered PSA test. \$0 copay for an annual Medicare-covered digital rectal exam.
+Prostate cancer screening exams For men, age 50 and older, covered services include the following once every 12 months: • Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test. \$0 copay for an annual Medicare-covered digital rectal exam.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Prosthetic devices and related supplies Prior authorization is required for supplies over \$750.
-Devices (other than dental) that replace all or part of a body part or function.
+Services that are covered for you What you must pay when you get these services , in the second In-Network Out-of-Network Prosthetic devices and related supplies Prior authorization is required for supplies over \$750. • Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
 20% of the total cost for Medicare-covered prosthetic devices.
-10% to 20% of the total cost for related Medicare-covered supplies.
-30% of the total cost for Medicare-covered prosthetic devices.
-30% of the total cost for related Medicare-covered supplies.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 copay for each Medicare-covered pulmonary rehab service.
-50% of the total cost for each Medicare- covered pulmonary rehab service.
+10% to 20% of the total cost for related Medicare-covered supplies. \$0 copay for an annual Medicare-covered PSA test. \$0 copay for an annual Medicare-covered digital rectal exam.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$15 copay for each Medicare-covered pulmonary rehab service.
+50% of the total cost for Medicare-covered prosthetic devices.
+50% of the total cost for related Medicare-covered supplies.
+50% of the total cost for each Medicare-covered pulmonary rehab service.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, or deductible for the Medicare-covered screening and We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent. counseling to reduce alcohol misuse preventive benefit.
 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit. \$0 copay for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.